Dozens of POWs freed as Ukraine marks Orthodox Easter

 Ukrainian churches are usually crowded on Orthodox Easter Sunday.
 But this year, the wide courtyard was barely half full, and the line of people waiting for the priest to sprinkle holy water on their adorned baskets was moving briskly.

-For a second year in a row, Moscow’s brutal war has interrupted holiday routines.
+For a second year in a row, the war interrupted holiday routines.
 Ukraine’s main security service this week issued a statement urging residents not to linger in churches on Sunday, in order to avoid crowding and minimize security risks.

 Alla Voronina, one of the people who came to St. Michael’s with baskets containing Easter cakes and multi-colored eggs, said that the restrictions were “very hard” on residents’ morale.